truenas/documentation/content/_index.md

 ---
 title: "TrueNAS SCALE 22.12 (Archived)"
-description: "Documentation for the SCALE 22.12 major version."
+description: "Archival documentation for the TrueNAS SCALE 22.12 (Bluefin) major version.
+This documentation is End of Life (EOL) and presented for reference only."
 geekdocCollapseSection: true
 weight: 10
 ---